Lieutenant Governor of Minnesota: Powers and duties

 The lieutenant governor assists the governor in carrying out the functions of the executive branch, as well as serving in the governor's place in the event of his or her absence or disability.
 The governor, as prescribed by law, may file a written order with the secretary of state to delegate to the lieutenant governor any powers, duties, responsibilities, or functions otherwise performed by the governor.
 As a key member of the governor's cabinet, the lieutenant governor is consulted on all major policy and budgetary decisions.
 Moreover, the lieutenant governor is a statutory member of the Executive Council and chairs the Advisory Committee on Capitol Area Security, the Capitol Area Architectural Planning Board, and the State Capitol Preservation Commission.

 History

-In 1886, elections were moved from odd years to even years.
+In 1886, elections were moved from odd-numbered years to even-numbered years.
 Beginning with the 1962 election, the term of the lieutenant governor increased from two to four years.
 Prior to the 1974 election, governors and lieutenant governors were elected on separate ballots, with the lieutenant governor having independent legislative authority as president of the senate.
 Since 1974, the lieutenant governor has been relieved of the duty to preside over the state senate and is elected on a joint ticket with the governor.
 Marlene Johnson, elected in 1982 as the running mate of Rudy Perpich, was the first female lieutenant governor of Minnesota.
-All eight of her successors in that office have also been women.
+All nine of her successors in that office have also been women.